 The contribution policy is established in the Public School Employees' Retirement Code and requires contributions by active members, employers, and the Commonwealth.
 Active members who joined the System prior to July 22, 1983, contribute at 5.25% (Membership Class T-C) or at 6.50% (Membership Class T-D) of the member's qualifying compensation.
 Members who joined the System on or after July 22, 1983, and who were active or inactive as of July 1, 2001, contribute at 6.25% (Membership Class T-C) or at 7.50% (Membership T-D) of the member's qualifying compensation.
 Members who joined the System after June 30, 2001, contribute at 7.50% (automatic Membership Class T-D).
 For all new hires and for members who elected Class T-D membership, the higher contribution rates began with service rendered on or after January 1, 2002.
 Members who joined the System after June 30, 2011, automatically contribute at the Membership Class T-E rate of 7.50% (base rate) of the member's qualifying compensation.
 All new hires after June 30, 2011, who elect class T-F membership, contribute at 10.30% (base rate) of the member's qualifying compensation.
-Membership Class T-E and Class T-F are affected by a "shared risk" provision in Act 120 of 2010 that in future fiscal years could cause the Membership Class T-E contribution rate to fluctuate between 7.50% and 9.50% and Membership Class T-F contribution rate to fluctuate between 10.30%.
+All new hires after June 30, 2011, who elect class T-F membership, contribute at 10.30% (base rate) of the member's qualifying compensation.
+All new hires after June 30, 2011, who elect class T-F membership, contribute at 10.30% (base rate) of the member's qualifying compensation.
+All new hires after June 30, 2011, who elect class T-F membership, contribute at 10.30% (base rate) of the member's qualifying compensation.
+All new hires after June 30, 2011, who elect class T-F contribution rate to fluctuate between 7.50% and 9.50% and Membership Class T-F contribution rate to fluctuate between 10.30%.